Sign up now for a

 They strode across the street, up the steps, and stepped inside.
 The walls were mirrors of diamond.
 In front of them, a man in white robes, wearing a silver mask, sat on a throne of red fabric.
 Standing, he spread his arms.
 “Welcome, gentlemen.
 My name is Maxwell, and I am Lord and Creator of this city.”

-“I am Holmes.
-And, this is Watson.
+“I am Sherlock Holmes.
+And, this is John Watson.
 Will you surrender peacefully?”

-Yet, even through all that noise, the shrill laughter of Maxwell was heard.
+Yet, even through all that noise, they heard the shrill laughter of Maxwell.

 “I’m afraid I used the last one in the promenade.”

-Immediately, Watson took out his revolver, aimed, fired.
-The bullet ricocheted off the head of one of the robotic men, and hit a wall, which cracked and splintered a few jagged pieces unto the floor.
+Immediately, John took out his revolver, aimed, and fired.
+The bullet ricocheted off the head of one of the robotic men, and hit a wall, which cracked and splintered a few jagged pieces onto the floor.
 “Drat, the bullets are useless.”

 “You’ll have to use your rugby skills again, my good man.”

-Timing the tackle perfectly, Watson caught a soldier as it was balanced on one leg.
+Timing the tackle perfectly, he caught a soldier as it was balanced on one leg.
 It crashed onto the floor beside him.
-Holmes leapt over them and grabbed Maxwell.
+Leaping over them and ducking under the swishing blades, Sherlock grabbed Maxwell.
 “The games up, Maxwell.”

 “You’ll never get pass the residents of this city.
 You can hear them shouting just outside the door.”

 Just then, the shrill note of police whistles silenced the crowd for a moment.
-“Looks like Inspector Hoyle arrived just on time to move your residents to his jail.”
+“Looks like Inspector Hoyle arrived just in time to move your residents to his jail.”

-After the police cleared the area, Inspector Hoyle walked over to Holmes and Watson.
+After the police cleared the area, Inspector Hoyle walked over to the heroes.
 “Thank you, gentlemen.
 This whole underground city will doubtless be off limits as soon as Whitehall gets the news.
-Incredible.
-Absolutely incredible!
-By the way, Holmes, could you stop by my office tomorrow to help with the report?”
+Incredible, absolutely incredible!
+By the way, Mr. Holmes, could you stop by my office tomorrow to help with the report?”

 “Certainly, Inspector.”
-Holmes extracted a handkerchief, bend down, and wrapping a large shard of diamond, picked it up.
+Sherlock extracted a handkerchief, bend down, and wrapping a large shard of diamond, picked it up.
 “Do you mind if I take this piece of mirror?”

-“Not at all, Holmes.
-But, for what purpose a piece of glass?”
+“Not at all, Mr. Holmes.
+But, for what purpose would you want a piece of glass?”

 “Just a souvenir, sir.”